 Instructions

-• In a small bowl, whisk together soy sauce, brown sugar, oyster sauce, sesame oil, garlic, and ginger.
+• Make the sauce: In a bowl, whisk together the soy sauce, brown sugar, oyster sauce, sesame oil, garlic, and ginger.
+In a separate cup, stir the cornstarch into the water or beef broth to make a slurry.

-• Place the thinly sliced beef in a bowl and pour half of the soy sauce mixture over it.
-Let it marinate for at least 15 minutes.
+• Marinate: Place the beef in a bowl and pour over half the sauce.
+Let marinate at least 15 minutes.

 Equipment